larsbrinkhoff/twitter-data/data/README.txt

 - notMisleadingTags: User-entered checkbox in response to question “Why do you believe this tweet is not misleading?”
 (Check all that apply question type).
 - harmful: User-entered multiple choice response to note writing question: “If many believed this tweet, it might cause:”.
 (Options may include but are not limited to “little harm”, “considerable harm”, etc.)
 - validation: User-entered multiple choice response to note writing question: “Finding and understanding the correct information would be:” (Options may include but are not limited to “easy”, “challenging”.)
+- userAlias: The Birdwatch alias of the author of the Birdwatch note.
 ----------------------
 block.js
 - accountId: Unique identifiers of accounts currently blocked by the account.